braintree/braintree_ruby/pay_with_paypal_documentation.md

 ### One Time Payments Flow

-In the one time payment flow, the user does not give you the extended permissions to store and re-use their PayPal account information.
+In the one time payment flow the user does not give you the extended permissions to store and re-use their PayPal account information.

 The one time flow includes the same login form as described in the previous step, but the user is not prompted to allow future payments.
-Instead the lightbox closes immediately after a successful login, and writes the payment method token to the input that you provided, which can then be used in your Transaction.Sale call.
+Instead the lightbox closes immediately after a successful login, and writes the payment method nonce to the input that you provided, which can then be used in your Transaction.Sale call.

 ### Logout Button

-In either flow, after a successful authentication the Pay with PayPal button will be replaced with a button indicating the account the user has selected, along with a logout button.
+In either flow, after a successful authentication the Pay with PayPal button will be replaced with a button indicating the PayPal account the user has logged in to, followed by an 'X' logout button.
-Clicking the logout button resets the checkout form to it's initial state by removes the payment method nonce from the input field, and replacing the logout button with the Pay with PayPal button.

 ![Logged in PayPal button](https://s3.amazonaws.com/bt-pwpp-beta-docs/bt-pwpp-logout.png)

+Clicking the logout button resets the checkout form to it's initial state by removing the payment method nonce from the input field, and replacing the logout button with the Pay with PayPal button.

 ### Use of Email

-Once the transaction is created via Braintree, the user's PayPal account will be identified with an email.
-Per the PayPal API terms of use, ***You may not use this email for any purpose other than identifying the user's PayPal account***.
+Once the PayPal transaction is created via Braintree, the user's PayPal account will be identified with their email.
+Per the [PayPal Privacy Policy](https://www.paypal.com/us/webapps/mpp/ua/privacy-full) you may not use this email for any purpose other than identifying the user's PayPal account and associated transactions.

 ## Implementation